supritsinghlab/old-supritsinghlab/_pages/home.md

 <span>&#8463;</span> = 1: We ponder on questions such as, what is the small scale structure of spacetime and how do matter and gravity interact in the quantum picture?
 Can we observe quantum effects in gravity in a lab setting?
 How does classical phenomenon emerge from the underlying quantum reality?

 <span>&#8463;</span> = 0: What is the dynamics and structure of magnetic fields in galaxies and IGM?
 Is our Universe expanding at a faster and faster rate?
 What was the dynamics of Early Universe?
 We probe the cosmos with multi-wavelength astronomy, modelling, simulations and theoretical insights.

-We are also involved in instrumentation and data acquisition tasks in optical astronomy.
+Apart from this we are have a penchant for instrumentation and data acquisition tasks in optical astronomy and allied areas such as computational imaging.
+A personal blog of Astronomy images can be found on instagram at the channel<a href="https://www.instagram.com/astrodelhights/">astrodelhights</a>.

 <!-- For more details see [Research](research). -->